msingh-leaptodigital/meta_photo_picker/README.md

 **Q: Why doesn't the permission status update after I change it in Android settings?**
 A: On Android 14+ (API 34+), the permission state is cached by the Android system in the app's process memory.
 After changing permissions in system settings, you must completely close and reopen the app for the new permission state to be retrieved.
 This is standard Android behavior, not a plugin limitation.
 The app needs to be terminated (force stopped or swiped away from recent apps) and relaunched to see the updated permission state.

+**Q: How do I show a loading indicator while photos are being processed?**
+A: Use the `onLoadStarted` and `onLoadEnded` callbacks when calling `pickPhotos()` or `pickSinglePhoto()`.
+These callbacks notify you when processing begins and ends, perfect for showing/hiding loading indicators.

+**Q: Can I save photos to a specific directory?**
+A: Yes!
+Use the `destinationDirectory` parameter in `PickerConfig` to specify where photos should be saved.
+The plugin will automatically copy photos to that directory and handle duplicate filenames.

+**Q: Should I use `imageData` or `filePath`?**
+A: Always prefer `filePath` for better memory management.
+The `imageData` field is now optional and may be null.
+Use `Image.file(File(photo.filePath!))` instead of `Image.memory(photo.imageData!)` for displaying images.

 ## 🔧 Troubleshooting